cavo789/php-creating-phar/readme.md

 The correct way to include the `autoload.php` file is, f.i., `require_once dirname(__DIR__) . '/vendor/autoload.php'`

+### Still problems with vendor

+If you've still a problem with the autoloading feature, make sure the dependency is correctly required in your project: in `require` and not `require-dev` f.i.

 ## See content of the .phar

 Type `php box.phar info -l bin/test.phar` on the command line to get infos about what is included in the archive: